E10 series exterior

 What is the new "E10 Series" train scheduled to appear on the Tohoku Shinkansen?

-If you ride a Tohoku Shinkansen train, there's a good chance you'll be riding in a car with a green body and pink lines.
+If you ride a Tohoku Shinkansen train, there's a good chance you'll be on a train with a green body and pink stripes.

-Along with the N700S, the main train on the Tokaido Shinkansen, this is one of the most representative trains of today's Shinkansen.
+Along with the N700S, the main train on the Tokaido Shinkansen, it's one of the representative trains of the current Shinkansen.

 E5 series train